-8 The US Department of Justice considers a market to be highly concentrated when the Herfindahl index is higher than 0.26, which illustrates the high level of market power in the nonselective higher education market.
-Appendix Figure 1 contains Herfindahl index distributions and highlights the large amount of variation across areas in the
+8. The US Department of Justice considers a market to be highly concentrated when the Herfindahl index is higher than 0.26, which illustrates the high level of market power in the nonselective higher education market.
+Appendix figure 8.A1 contains Herfindahl index distributions and highlights the large amount of variation across areas in the amount of market concentration: many areas have a Herfindahl index below 0.1, while a substantial number have an index above 0.25.

-9 Appendix Figure 1 shows the distribution of the nonselective Herfindahl index for public and private institutions.
+9. Appendix figure 8.A1 shows the distribution of the nonselective Herfindahl index for public and private institutions.
 While the modes of the distributions are similar, there is a much larger mass of public institutions with considerable market power.